uclahs-cds/pipeline-call-sSNV/README.md

     --email jdoe@mednet.ucla.edu
 ```
 <b><i>Notes:</i></b>
-> When submitting pipeline to cluster, please use F72 nodes.
-Using F2 nodes will fail the pipeline.
 > The reference .fa file in config file should be the same with the reference genome that genereates the input bam files.